Koromix/rygel/README.md

 it to build all projects defined in *FelixBuild.ini*.

 The following compilers are supported: GCC, Clang and MSVC (on Windows).
-If you want to build Fast or Release builds you also need to install Node.js in order to transpile the JS code used in some projects.
+If you want to build Fast or LTO builds you also need to install Node.js in order to transpile the JS code used in some projects.

 Use `felix build --help` for more information.